 Maintaining and upgrading plant and equipment can be made easier by better use of engineering design data.
 For this to succeed, all stakeholders need access to the most relevant view of live data for their activities.

 Industry 4.0 accommodates automated configure-to-order (CTO) within manufacturing scenarios, which gives companies the ability to define customer-specific functionality in a controlled process.
 This, in turn, ramps up variety-induced complexity.
 Companies that do well will be those that set out not to reduce complexity, but rather to find the optimum tools and processes with which to embrace it – especially for engineering data management.

 KRONE, a major brand in the agricultural machinery market, implemented an interdisciplinary product development process.
 Using Zuken’s E3.series, KRONE linked ECAD, MCAD and ERP to develop an integrated digital engineering and sourcing process, achieving sizable benefits for both sourcing and service.
 With an integral representation of mechanical and electrical product information, KRONE was able to make solid progress in implementing its major business optimization strategies: Industry 4.0 and Farming 4.0.

-Check our latest webinars, white papers, blog posts and more
+Check our latest webinars, white papers and more

 In recent years, the design of Internet of Things products became a major topic of interest.
 But mostly when discussing IoT aspects, the focus is on the software/application and the business-model side, neglecting the fact that PCBs are the core of - almost - every IoT device, with dedicated requirements for the design and analysis process.